vikbert/coding-bike.github.io/03_coding.md

     Code Review will be helpful, if the following agreements are clarified in the team.
 </p>

-`Agreements of coding review`
+### `Agreements of coding review`

-- code review are classless:
+- code review are classless.
+Each code snippets need to be reviewed, and it doesn't matter, if the code is written by senior or junior.

 ### Check Visiblity Levels